Fine Books 1700-1850

 The Mysore War took place appropriately during this period, fueling the curiosity of the aristocracy to this immense country.
 Back to London in 1795, the Daniells understood that their images could support one of the most beautiful books of their time.

-Completed in 1807 with regard to the original edition, this book titled "Oriental Scenery" was a commercial success despite a limited edition, due to a very expensive selling price.
+Published by portfolios in a limited edition and completed in 1808, this work titled "Oriental Scenery" was a commercial success despite a very expensive selling price.

-The Daniell's book consists of six parts in folio size, 73 x 52 cm, including 144 hand-colored aquatints.
+The Daniell's book consists of six parts in Elephant folio size 73 x 52 cm, including 144 hand-colored aquatints.
 Monuments are sumptuous, with some animation.
 The later work of the younger Daniell on British landscapes reinforces a possible comparison with their famous contemporary Turner.

 The beautiful book of Thomas and William Daniell seems to have inspired the British architects.
 The quality of its views of monuments has certainly influenced the early travelers photographers of India, half a century later.
 The aquatint was the most suitable technique for this project at a time when lithography had just been invented.